 Canterbury is the veritable birthplace of English Christianity.
 It was here, during the 7th century, that St Augustine and his followers spread the Gospel throughout England.
 Canterbury has been one of Europe's most celebrated places of pilgrimage since the martyrdom of Thomas Becket in 1170.
-St Thomas's shrine was the cathedral's chief glory until plundered in 1538.
+St Thomas's shrine was the Cathedral's chief glory until plundered in 1538.
 Nobody knows what became of the saint's remains.
-A wall plaque now marks the spot where he was murdered by four knights in 1170, and the worn hollows in the so-called Pilgrims' Steps attest to the number of people who visited his shrine.
+A wall plaque is now all that marks the spot where he was murdered by four knights in 1170.
+The worn hollows in the so-called Pilgrims' Steps attest to the number of people who have visited his shrine.

 Following the Roman invasion of AD 43, Durovernum Cantiacorum, as it was then known, Canterbury became a trading centre on the old Watling Street - the most direct route between London and mainland Europe.
 Remains of Canterbury's Roman origins are now as much as 12 ft below ground in places, which include the foundations of Britain's largest Roman Theatre, a mosaic pavement and part of a hypercaust (under floor heating) system.

 Today the town is a jumble of narrow, winding streets, still partly encircled by its massive Norman walls (standing on Roman foundations) and dominated by the cathedral's majestic tower.
 The city centre still retains much of the atmosphere experienced by the medieval pilgrims and celebrated in Chaucer's Canterbury Tales.

 At St Dunstan's Church in Whitstable Road on the western side of town, there is a relic of another St Thomas - the head of Thomas More, decapitated in 1535.
 It is claimed to reside in a vault, marked by a tablet, which has been sealed there since 1978.